hytechclub/web-102/Buttons/Challenges.md

 # Challenges: Functions
 Accomplish all of the challenges below without using `if`, `switch`, or any loops.
 Make sure to check the resource links if you're stuck!

 Start by creating a fork of [this starter Repl](https://replit.com/@HylandOutreach/JavaScriptStarter).
 Some of these are fairly challenging, but all of them are definitely possible!
+If you already have a Replit project, you can definitely add these to your existing project!

 **Resources**